Mingyumaz/CCHC/Doc/examples_with_p4.md

 Therefore, a generic p4 program may not be fully applicable, at least for the current tests.
 This is also very unfortunate.
 So if we need new p4 function setting(@todo), for example add the queue ranking for different flow etc, the ns3 related module also need to make corresponding changes and setting.

+## `basic-qdisc-congestion.cc`

+The Push-In First-Out Queue (PIFO) is a priority queue data structure that allows packets to be "pushed" (enqueued) into an arbitrary location in the queue, but only dequeued from the head.
+PIFOs enable programmable packet scheduling: by programming how each packet's location in the PIFO is computed as it arrives, PIFOs allow network operators to express a wide variety of practical schedulers.
+Further, PIFOs are feasible in hardware at the high clock rates (1 GHz) typical of high-end switches today.

 # `ns4` with `p4simulator`:

 The simulator set a `p4 Model` class for set p4 parameters, we instantiate one `P4 Model` using a json file compiled from P4 file.
 Also start the thrift to communicate with the controller.